nkhil/understanding-node/README.md

+_These are notes taken by me while doing a couple of online courses and reading the node documentation.
+These might not be entirely straightforward for you.
+If you spot any inaccuracies, please feel free to make a PR._

 ## Problems that node solved (or added to the V8 engine)

 **1. Provided better ways to organise code into reusable pieces**